AP Explains: Juneteenth celebrates end of slavery in the US

 Black Texans took the holiday with them as they moved around the country and overseas, Evans said, and what started as a local celebration went international.

-Forty-five states and the District of Columbia recognize Juneteenth as a state holiday or day of recognition, like Flag Day.
-Countries like South Korea, Ghana, Israel, Guam, Taiwan, France and others have held or now hold Juneteenth celebrations.
+Forty-six states and the District of Columbia recognize Juneteenth as a state holiday or day of recognition, like Flag Day.
+Countries like South Korea, Ghana, Israel, Taiwan, France, and the U.S. territory of Guam have held or now hold Juneteenth celebrations.

 A resolution recognizing Juneteenth as a national holiday passed the Senate last year, but the accompanying resolution has not been approved in the House.